 The Lego Christmas Tree

-This Christmas, Melbourne is hosting the most giant Lego Christmas Tree in the Southern Hemisphere.
-The tree is taller than a two-storey house.
-It’s complete with mainly Australian additions, including a surfboard-wielding Lego Santa at the base and a koala and a kookaburra hanging off the tree’s highest branches.
+Melbourne, Australia, is home to the largest Lego Christmas Tree in the Southern Hemisphere this holiday season.
+The tree tops a three-story home in height.
+In keeping with its Australian theme, it has a Lego Santa holding a surfboard at the base and a koala and a kookaburra perched on its uppermost branches.

 The Myer Windows

 During sixty years, the Myer department store has decorated its windows for the holiday season.
 Melbourne residents have made it an annual event to wait in line on Bourke St Mall to see Christmas tales and fairy tales brought to life via the magic of puppetry and moving sets.

 This year's window displays were inspired by the Australian children's novel, Little Dog and the Christmas Wish.
 The tale follows a lost little puppy through 1950s Melbourne, a time and place that has been meticulously detailed by the artists who have spent a whole year working on this production.